Claire has worked at Earthwatch for over 10 years in various Programme Management roles.

 Dr. Uta Wehn is Associate Professor of Water Innovation Studies in the Integrated Water Systems and Governance Department at IHE Delft.
 She is a social scientist from the field of science, technology & innovation studies, with a background in ICTs.
 Her work at the intersection of data and knowledge co-creation, digital innovations, and water and environment focuses the social dynamics of innovation and how to harness digital transformations for participatory environmental governance and sustainable development.
 Her current Citizen Science projects include case studies in Europe, the Middle East and Africa, using LivingLabs principles and tailoring user-centred and multi-stakeholder co-design methods to Citizen Science.

-Mohammad Gharesifard is a PhD researcher at IHE-Delft Institute for Water Education and Delft university of Technology (TU-Delft) in the Netherlands.
+Mohammad Gharesifard is a postdoctoral researcher at IHE-Delft Institute for Water Education in the Netherlands.
 He has a background in Water Resources Management and several years of consultancy and project management work experience in water and sanitation projects.
 Since 2014 he has been conducting research in the context of a number of EU-FP7 and Horizon 2020 research & innovation projects, including WeSenseIt, Ground Truth 2.0 and WeObserve.
-His PhD research focuses on social dimensions of citizen observatories and the factors that affect their establishment, functioning and outcomes.
-Mohammad is interested in studying social, institutional and political aspects of water management, Citizen Science projects and public participation processes.
+Mohammad is interested in qualitative and quantitative research about social, institutional, technological and political aspects of water and environmental management, as well as research in the areas of sustainable development, participatory governance processes, citizen science, stakeholder engagement and co-creation of knowledge.

 Michele Ferri is responsible for the applied hydrological emergency field in AAWA, coordinating scientific activities with Regional Civil protection's Emergency Control Centre.
 He completed postdoctoral research in Hydrodynamic and environmental modelling at the University of Padua.
 He was responsible for AAWA in FP7 projects (KULTURisk, WeSenseIt, MARSOL) and in CROWD4SAT (ESA project).
 Currently he is responsible for AAWA in H2020 projects (beAWARE, EOPEN, WeObserve).